 - The percentage of investee companies whose revenues are positively aligned with the achievement of the United Nations Sustainable Development Goals is estimated by the Investment Manager.
-The calculation of this number is carried out at least annually but may be more frequent. - The ESG score of an investee company is an objective evaluation of a company's performance with respect to Environmental, Social, and Governance (ESG) issues, with a minimum score of zero and a maximum score of ten.
-The calculation is carried out at least quarterly.
+The calculation of this number is carried out at least annually but may be more frequent.

-The weighted average carbon intensity of the portfolio measures a portfolio's exposure to carbon-intensive companies, defined as the portfolio weighted average of companies' Carbon Intensity (emissions/sales).
+- The ESG score of an investee company is an objective evaluation of a company's performance with respect to Environmental, Social, and Governance (ESG) issues, with a minimum score of zero and a maximum score of ten.
+The calculation is carried out at least quarterly. - The weighted average carbon intensity of the portfolio measures a portfolio's exposure to carbon-intensive companies, defined as the portfolio weighted average of companies' Carbon Intensity (emissions/sales).
 This calculation is carried out at least quarterly, using data from an external data provider which uses a combination of data reported by investee companies and its own estimates when company-sourced data is not available.
 It should be noted that carbon emissions data are not available for every company.

 Further, the Investment Manager's ESG data and research provider provides continuing analysis of the environmental, social and governance-related business practices of companies in which the Investment Manager invests on behalf of the product.
-This research is used to exclude companies from the portfolio where those companies are involved in certain sectors, in excess of certain thresholds, such as the manufacture of cluster bombs or land mines, the manufacture of tobacco products, or involvement in large-scale thermal coal extraction or coal-fired electricity generation.
+This research is used to exclude companies from the portfolio where those companies are involved in certain sectors, including but not limited to the PAB Exclusions set out in the EU Paris-Aligned Benchmark Regulations.